-Q15: How should a case manager/support broker/service advisor complete and upload monthly notes for visits that took place via phone or online?
+Q16: How should a case manager/support broker/service advisor complete and upload monthly notes for visits that took place via phone or online?
 What should be entered for note type and meeting location?

-The case manager/support broker/service advisor should use the "Indirect Contact" option as the note type and use the "Phone Contact" option as the method when recording the note in the Medicaid Waiver Management Application (MWMA).
+The case manager/support broker/service advisor should use the "Monthly Summary" option as the "Note Type" and use the "Phone Contact" option as the "Meeting Location" when recording the monthly case note in the Medicaid Waiver Management Application (MWMA).
 The note should be detailed and include the date and time the meeting took place, how it was conducted (i.e. via phone, Skype, etc.).
 Please be sure to indicate the COVID-19 state of emergency as the reason the meeting did not occur face-to-face.

-Q16: When conducting case management visits by phone, is the case manager/support broker/service advisor allowed to speak to a family member or staff member if the participant cannot verbally communicate?
+Q17: When conducting case management visits by phone, is the case manager/support broker/service advisor allowed to speak to a family member or staff member if the participant cannot verbally communicate?